-According to eMarketer's, a leading market research company, worldwide spend on paid media will climb to \$542.6 billion in 2016 and is expected to grow to \$674.2 billion by 2020, representing a CAGR of 5.6%.
-Ad spend sector growth is attributable to the growing diversity in media content and sources, and although growth will vary by region, North America is projected to remain the number one advertising region in the world.
+According to eMarketer's, a leading market research company, worldwide spend on paid media will increase to \$584.1 billion in 2017 and is expected to grow to \$757.4 billion by 2021, representing a CAGR of 6.7%.
+Although growth will vary by region, North America is projected to remain the number one advertising region in the world.

 Companies in all industries are inundated with data sourced from a growing number of digital mediums including e-commerce, mobile and social media, which provide new information on a daily basis.
 Companies struggle to parse through the data available to them to make decisions in real-time that improve scale and efficiency while helping them achieve and exceed their strategic goals.
-Our platforms and analytical capabilities directly address these issues in an industry agnostic manner to solve complex problems in a robust and growing marketplace.
+Our platform, solutions, and analytical capabilities directly address these issues in an industry-agnostic manner to solve complex problems in a robust and growing marketplace.